mcfly722/formulator/README.md

 * c) based on bracket sequence we build required form of tree
 ![alt tag](https://raw.githubusercontent.com/mcfly722/formulator/main/doc/exp.svg)

 ## step 2 - Iterate over Previous Values (pv) forms (0,1,x)

  From new tree form we know how many constants positions we have.
 (In sequence it is <b>"()"</b> brackets pairs)<br>
  We also know that previous value (0,1,x) should appear at least one time, otherwise iterations has no reason to be.
-Also it could not mix with each other (0 could not mixed with 1 or x in one recursive function)

  Examples:<br>

 * <b>pv = 0<br></b>
  Computing exp(z) using [Euler formula](https://en.wikipedia.org/wiki/Euler%27s_formula):<br>
  ![alt tag](https://wikimedia.org/api/rest_v1/media/math/render/svg/6a91595ef0946463456b2d0184bdcdb2ae9da7a2)<br>
  last recursive sum should be equal to 0.
-If we take pv = 1, we will get wrong answer = exp(z)+1
+If we take pv = 1, we will get wrong final answer &#8776; exp(z)+1
 <br><br><br>
 * <b>pv = 1<br></b>
  Computing Pi using [Wallis product](https://en.wikipedia.org/wiki/Wallis_product):<br>